 Each simulation, most of which were patterned after actual phishing emails received at EMU, entices you to click on a link or attachment which asks that you enter your NetID* and password.

 If you fall victim to the phishing scam, you are redirected to an education page, which looks like the image shown here, where you are to view a one-minute video on phishing.

-For more information about the Phishing Education Program, contact Rocky Jenkins at firstname.lastname@example.org.
+For more information about the Phishing Education Program or other phishing related topics, contact Rocky Jenkins at firstname.lastname@example.org.

 *formerly my.emich username

 Ypsilanti, MI 48197